YWMKerman/After-Expand/README.md

    ![Moryan](https://github.com/user-attachments/assets/d3d9076d-6334-4d23-b2d4-222aaaf8a456)
 (An F9V main sequence star with multiple large planets, among which the satellite Morleng of the gas giant Moryann is a potential harbor for life.
 In addition, there is a high-gravity celestial body with 6 times the mass of the Earth and 1.5 times the radius of the Earth, a super ocean planet with about 15 times the mass of the Earth, a gas giant with 5 times the mass of Jupiter, and so on...
 They add a lot of challenges to the lonely game.)

+- ## ***ω Milkdromeda System***
+  （A multi-star system consisting of three stars: a white dwarf, a red giant that is larger and brighter than the sun, and a slightly more distant red dwarf.
+In the orbit closer to the red giant, there is a planet with a higher temperature and greater gravity.
+Its atmosphere becomes thinner due to the stellar wind of the red giant, so it would be difficult to reach it.
+The slightly more distant red dwarf has two planets, a super Earth and an ice giant.
+That super-Earth may be a world with habitable temperatures）

 ***
 # Compatibility: